Kirzyx/GPT-3-Modern-UI/README.md

 ## Getting Started

-To view the modernized UI for the GPT-4 website and see how React and Git were applied in this project, visit our  [link].
+To view the modernized UI for the GPT-4 website and see how React and Git were applied in this project, visit my [site](https://gpt-4-modern-ui.vercel.app/)
+].

 ---